ProtonVPN Review: Is It Safe?

 ProtonVPN might be the VPN for you if you care about…

-- No data logging: ProtonVPN can’t be forced to log your data under Swiss law.
+- No data logging: Governments can’t force ProtonVPN to log your data, under Swiss law.

 - Not part of a surveillance alliance: Switzerland is not part of Five Eyes and has strong consumer privacy laws.